A Mentored Course

 Get advice, guidance and ideas for launching your career as an author; along with tips on how to connect with readers and get your work noticed.

-Pitch your work to literary agents and indie publishers at the end of course online event to get feedback and make industry connections.
+Get feedback on your work from literary agents and indie publishers at the end of course online event to get feedback and make industry connections.

 Our promise to you